 As I mentioned, there are two editions of this book, which as best as I can tell, are nearly identical apart from the covers.
 The only significant change I found inside was in the newspaper, which sees a crossword puzzle in the old version replaced by an additional news story about the first human embryos developed from three parents (father’s DNA, mother’s nuclear DNA, and donor mitochondrial DNA).

 The Nature Timeline Wallbook has proved an instant hit in our home.
 My boys just love pulling the timeline out and spreading it out over the floor.
 It does have perforations allowing for easy detachment, presumably to hang on the wall, but we have more fun with it on the ground, as the little ones enjoy walking around it to view from multiple angles.
 I’m glad that it holds their interest already, and that they can grow into it as their reading comprehension expands.
 Although the few inaccuracies bother me enough that I just barely can’t give this the full Stomp of Approval, I nevertheless recommend this very highly!
-I can also share that the companion timeline books, Bugs!
+I can also share that the companion timeline books, Plants!
+Explorer, Bugs!
 Explorer & Mammals!
 Explorer, fix some of my concerns in addition to providing much more detail about their more specific subjects.
 (Ironically, Dinosaurs!
 Explorer is the only one I don’t have yet!)